-As set forth in our Corporate Governance Guidelines, all non-employee directors are required to hold Mallinckrodt shares with a market value of at least five times the annual cash retainer.
-In determining a director's ownership, shares held directly as well as shares underlying restricted units subject to time-based vesting are included.
+As set forth in our Corporate Governance Guidelines, all non-employee directors are required to hold Mallinckrodt ordinary shares with a market value of at least five times the annual cash retainer.
+In determining a director's ownership, shares held directly as well as shares underlying restricted units subject to time-based vesting (less a 40% tax assumption) are included.
 Shares underlying unexercised stock options are not included in the calculation.
-Until the required ownership level is achieved, the non-employee directors are required to retain net after tax shares received upon vesting of restricted units from the Company.
+Until the required ownership level is achieved, the non-employee directors are required to retain net after tax shares received upon vesting of restricted units.

-The following table provides information concerning the compensation paid by us to each of our non-employee directors for the fiscal year ended September 26, 2014.
-Compensation for Mark C. Trudeau, our President and Chief Executive Officer, is shown in the Summary Compensation Table on page 28.
-Mr. Trudeau receives no compensation for his services as a director.
+The following table provides information concerning the compensation paid by us to each of our non-employee directors for the transition period and the fiscal year ended December 29, 2017.
+Compensation for Mark C. Trudeau, our President and Chief Executive Officer, is shown in the Summary Compensation Table.
+Mr. Trudeau receives no additional compensation for his services as a director.

-2014 Director Compensation Table
+2017 Director Compensation Table